 Details regarding the Interdisciplinary Co-op Education Program, and eligibility requirements can be found below on this page.
 If you have further questions about the program, please email us.
 You may also sign up for a reminder when the 2023-24 applications open in September 2023 by clicking the link below.

 As a student, you gain experience and learn by doing while deepening your skills, creating new relationships, and strengthening your resiliency and confidence.

 Students develop critical career readiness knowledge such as resumé and cover letter development, job search strategies, interviewing preparation, and networking skills.
 Students learn and reflect while engaging within the workplace, advancing their skills and abilities all within supported terms of work experience.

 Interdisciplinary Co-op follows the Co-operative Education and Work-Integrated Learning Canada (CEWIL) guidelines which define Co-operative Education as “a program which alternates periods of academic study with periods of work experience in appropriate fields.”
 Visit the CEWIL website to learn more about the criteria.

-Admission into the UBC Okanagan Interdisciplinary Co-op Program only happens once each academic year.
+Admission into the UBC Okanagan Interdisciplinary Co-op Education Program only happens once each academic year.
 Students must have third-year standing, be enrolled in full-time studies and have a cumulative academic average of 70 percent in order to qualify*.
-Interdisciplinary Co-op is open to undergraduate students studying:
+Interdisciplinary Co-op Education is open to undergraduate students studying: